radius-project/docs/docs/content/operations/platforms/kubernetes/_index.md

     listenAddress: "0.0.0.0"
 ```

+Then, create a kind cluster with this config and initialize your Radius environment:
 ```bash
 # Create the kind cluster
 kind create cluster --config kind-config.yaml

 # Verify that the nodes are ready
 # (You should see 2 nodes listed with status Ready)
 kubectl get nodes